 Upsell rate.
 To grow our business it is important for us to generate additional sales from existing customers, which we refer to as our upsell rate.
 We calculate our upsell rate as the annual contract value of upsells signed during the period, net of any decreases in annual contract value of renewals during the period, divided by our total annual contract value signed during the period.
 Annual contract value is equal to the first 12 months of expected subscription revenues under a contract.
-The upsell rate was 34% and 33% for the three months ended March 31, 2014 and 2013, respectively.
+The upsell rate was 33% and 25% for the three months ended June 30, 2014 and 2013, respectively, and 34% and 28% for the six months ended June 30, 2014 and 2013, respectively.
 Our upsells are primarily derived by an increase in the number of seat licenses purchased by our customers and are also derived from the addition of other subscription services.

 Renewal rate.
 We calculate our renewal rate by subtracting our attrition rate from 100%.
 Our attrition rate for a period is equal to the annual contract value from lost customers, divided by the total annual contract value from all customers that renewed during the period and from all lost customers.
 A lost customer is a customer that did not renew a contract expiring in the period and that, in our judgment, will not renew.
 In certain instances, when a customer informs us of their intent not to renew in a period prior to the expiration of their contract, we record the customer as lost immediately in our renewal rate calculation.
 Typically a customer that reduces its subscription upon renewal is not considered a lost customer.
 However, in instances where the subscription decrease represents the majority of the customer's annual contract value, we may deem the renewal as a lost customer.
 We believe our renewal rate is an important metric to measure the long-term value of customer agreements and our ability to retain our customers.
-Our renewal rate was 97% and 96% for the three months ended March 31, 2014 and 2013, respectively.
+Our renewal rate was 98% and 94% for the three months ended June 30, 2014 and 2013, respectively, and 97% and 95% for the six months ended June 30, 2014 and 2013, respectively.

 Total customers.
 We believe our total customer count is a key indicator of our market penetration, growth and future revenues.
 We have aggressively invested in, and intend to continue to invest in, our direct sales force and additional partnerships with our indirect sales channel.
 We generally define a customer as an entity with an active service contract as of the measurement date.
 In situations where there is a single contract that applies to entities with multiple subsidiaries or divisions, universities or governmental organizations, each entity that has contracted for a separate production instance of our services is counted as a separate customer.
-As of March 31, 2014 and 2013, our total customer count was 2,195 and 1,640, respectively.
+As of June 30, 2014 and 2013, our total customer count was 2,364 and 1,778, respectively.
+Our customer count excludes customers of our recently developed product offering for mid-sized IT departments.